yaahc/yaahallo.github.io/_posts/2019-04-22-lifetimes.md

 categories: rust rustlang lifetime borrow reference generics
 ---

+# DISCLAIMER

+This is a WIP.
+It does not represent a full or even necessarily correct explanation of what these terms are or mean or how they relate.
+This is my attempt at articulating how I've taken to understanding them.
+This is going to evolve over time as I understand lifetimes and borrows better and I hope to rewrite this page as my understanding improves.

 # Confusing terms

 My problem with understanding lifetime heavy code is that I find all the terms